Camille Muffat: Death

 On 9 March 2015, as a part of a group of sports stars participating in the French reality TV show Dropped, Muffat was killed along with nine other people when two helicopters collided in mid-air during filming in northwestern Argentina.
 Her funeral was held in a private ceremony in the Church of St. John the Baptist, in Nice, on 25 March, in a joint service with boxer Alexis Vastine, who died in the same accident.

 Earnings, sponsorships and accolades

 Muffat's agent, Sophie Kamoun, refused to disclose details concerning the income earned by Muffat in commercial endorsements.
-The French newspaper Le Figaro estimated that for the year 2013, it should be close to €500,000.
+The French newspaper Le Figaro estimated her earnings for 2013 at almost €500,000.

 She signed a sponsorship deal with Électricité de France ahead of the 2012 Olympic Games, and the French Olympic Committee also pays money prizes for athletes earning medals at the games.

 On 1 January 2013, Muffat was made a Knight (Chevalier) of the Légion d'honneur.

+In November 2015, Muffat was posthumously inducted into the International Swimming Hall of Fame as part of the class of 2016.